chandrapanda/neat-name-generator/README.md

 ## Description

+I've been helping assist a web developer bootcamp through the University of Washington and found that we could use an application that called on students at random, and only once every round.
+I decided to go on my own and create this app!
+You can see the deployed version here: [Deployed App](https://chandrapanda.github.io/neat-name-generator/)

 **NOTE: This project is still in production stages at this time.** This application allows for a teacher to input a list of student names and pull from them at random.
 This way, all students will participate in class!
 By calling on students at random, the class will naturally be more engaged and rapt as they wait for their name to be called.

 ## Table of Contents